 Think you'll never be able to pronounce this winery name?
 It's actually easier than it seems.
-"Gun - lock - Bun - shoe" has just stolen my heart.
+"Gun - lock - Bun - shoe" has stolen our hearts.
 The beautiful drive to the winery through their vineyards is just a small taste of the gorgeous sights that will accompany the delicious selection of reds and whites you'll try from the historic winery's tasting menu.
 Some tasting rooms can seem a bit cold, but Gun Bun (as the cool kids call it) showcases their history, the families behind the name and their side hustle of on-site concerts and producing a festival (of course coming with an equally hard-to-pronounce name: Huichica).
-For Carly & I, that was a huge plus considering our affinity for music.
+For us, that was a huge plus considering our affinity for music.
 This is the oldest, family-owned winery and while you can absolutely feel the history behind the place, the winery has so much to offer a modern-day wine country fanatic.

 Hours: November - April: 11am - 4:30pm / May - October: 11am - 5:30pm

 Hot Tips: You can bring your bike here.
 Reservations recommended.
 You can book private experiences for groups of nine or more.
 They have an army vehicle that they can lead excursions on off the beaten path.

 Explore nearby wineries & map out your trip: